Low FODMAP Chicken Pot Pie

 Bring a large pot of water to a boil.
 Add potatoes and carrots and simmer until just tender, about 8 minutes.
 Drain well and add to bolw holding chicken.

 In a large skillet, heat butter over low-medium heat until melted.
 Add leeks and scallions and sauté until beginning to soften, then stir in the mushrooms.
 Continue to sauté until mushrooms have softened as well.
 Whisk in sage and thyme and cook for about 30 seconds, then whisk in the flour.

 Cook, whisking often, for about a minute to remove raw flavor of flour.
 Slowly whisk in the stock and cook, whisking often, until gravy is thick and smooth, about 2 minutes.
 Taste and adjust seasoning as desired.

-Scrape over turkey and peas and fold everything together very well to evenly combine.
+Scrape over chicken and vegetables and fold everything together very well to evenly combine.
 Scrape into prepared pan.

 Prepare our Low FODMAP All Butter Pie Crust as directed in that recipe and roll out dough on a lightly floured surface into a large circle about ¼-inches thick (6 mm).
 Cut into an 11-inch (28 cm) round and transfer to the top of the pie.
 Tuck the edges under and crimp so that it is just covering the filling.
 Create 4 slashes in the top of the pie as shown in the images.

 Bake for about 40 to 45 minutes or until is light golden brown and filling is bubbling.
 Let stand 5 minutes before serving.
 Our Low FODMAP Chicken Pot Pie is best served freshly baked.